What we see is not always what is true!

-At each stage of reflection it was a bit like getting stuck in the mud and I had the feeling that it was not possible to move forward and the easiest thing was to just give up and accept that I was condemned to keep in my existing lifestyle.
-When I evolved my plan over time however, little by little, things that seems impossible before now seemed easy and were no longer a worry.
+At each stage of reflection, it was a bit like getting stuck in the mud and I had the feeling that it was not possible to move forward and the easiest thing was to just give up and accept that I was condemned to keep in my existing lifestyle.
+When I evolved my plan over time however, little by little, things that seem impossible before now seemed easy and were no longer a worry.
 The reality was that I needed time to accept that the things that I thought were important to me and part of my habitual elements in my existing lifestyle, were in fact not that important.
-I needed to grieve and accept to let go these old habits so that I could embrace and move towards building new ones.
+I needed to grieve and accept to let go of these old habits so that I could embrace and move towards building new ones.

 I found some excellent explanations on this here.

-Its totally normal to take time – if you don’t take it, no one will give it to you
+It’s totally normal to take time – if you don’t take it, no one will give it to you

 The only thing that can help this natural acceptance is to invest in time.
 Time ⏲, time ⌚ and more time 🕰 (I took more than 3 years to finally be in a position to take make the changes I wanted 🍾).
 If you are truly motivated to make a change (and if I’m being honest, I’m not sure I was at the start, but I managed to hang on in there and remain in line with my convictions and motivations), then that time will allow you to build a lifestyle change plan that will not only be acceptable to you, but in the end be the only obvious plan for your future.
-Like I had, you will have your existing pressures of work, family, friends, sports etc that will prevent you from investing and taking time to change your lifestyle, but if you don’t take the time, no-one will give it to you.
+As I had, you will have your existing pressures of work, family, friends, sports, etc that will prevent you from investing and taking time to change your lifestyle, but if you don’t take the time, no-one will give it to you.
 From the outset the more you invest your time on your new life, the easier it will be to let your old habits and old lifestyle behind the day you are ready to take the plunge.
 You can plan time in your agenda (1 hour per weekend for example) to ensure you move forward at a steady and regular pace.

 Good luck in any case to those of you who embark on this big change and may you find your way and build your plan, and more importantly get to the point where you launch your plan, but don’t be in a hurry to get there! 😉